superduper-io/superduper/docs/content/tutorials/training.md

 # Training and Managing MNIST Predictions with superduper

 :::note
 This tutorial guides you through the implementation of a classic machine learning task: MNIST handwritten digit recognition.
 The twist?
-We perform the task directly on data hosted in a database using superduper.
+We perform the task directly on data hosted in a database using Superduper.
 :::

 This example makes it easy to connect any of your image recognition models directly to your database in real-time.